heswanthvommi/pratice/README.md

-This is used to do fun
+ s used to do fun

 I could like to learn git